CircuitData/CircuitData-Language/Products.md

 * thermal
 * legend
   * Potential attributes:
     * color ( type is "string".
-Ses the color section for more information )
+See the color section for more information )
 * final_finish
 * peelable_tape
 * peelable_mask